smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.14.7 - 2026-02-09
+We are beginning our phased rollout of us-street-api 5.14.7.
+This process is scheduled to be completed by 2026-02-11 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+### FIXED
+- Improved accuracy of B# footnote (corrected city/state spelling)
+- Improved accuracy of M# footnote (corrected street spelling) when city name is duplicated in the input
+- Improved handling of HTML encoded characters in the input

 ## 5.14.6 - 2025-12-08
 We are beginning our phased rollout of us-street-api 5.14.6.
 This process is scheduled to be completed by 2025-12-09 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.